10 Things About Postpartum Depression Your Ob-Gyn Wishes You Knew

 This doesn’t mean it’s normal, but postpartum depression does happen more than you realize.
-About one in nine women will experience symptoms of postpartum depression, according to the federal Centers for Disease Control and Prevention in Atlanta.
-“Having a baby is a big life change and as you are dealing with it, you are also completely exhausted,” explains Geeta Sharma, MD, an OB-GYN at Weill Cornell Medicine in New York City.
-Here are some ways to tell if you are suffering from postpartum depression symptoms and tips on what you can do to get the help you need.
+And it’s one thing no one tells you about giving birth.
+About one in eight women will experience symptoms of postpartum depression, according to the Centers for Disease Control and Prevention (CDC).
+“Having a baby is a big life change and as you are dealing with it, you are also completely exhausted,” explains Geeta Sharma, MD, an ob-gyn at Weill Cornell Medicine in New York City.

 Watch for the baby blues